 Where to buy Diatomaceous Earth?

 When buying diatomaceous earth, make sure that they are food grade and contain no more than 2% of crystalline silica.
-The lower it contains crystalline silica, the better, like 1%.
-And it should not contain any fillers such as sand and chalk and must be locally mined as much as possible.
+The lower the content of crystalline silica, the better, with an ideal amount being around 1%.
+It should not contain any fillers such as sand and chalk and must be locally mined as much as possible.

 Conclusion